 Définissez votre emplacement

 Hop Kee first opened in 1968, and since then has become a staple on the list of best Chinese restaurants in the city.
 Everyone from families to late-night partiers counts Hop Kee among their staple restaurants.
 While you can find all the basics at Hop Kee like chow fun, sweet and sour pork or won ton soup, the real reason for the restaurant's popularity is the menu of specialty items.
-Sample delicacies like pan fried flounder, Cantonese-style snails and Peking-style pork chops.
+Staple delicacies include pan-fried flounder, Cantonese-style snails and Peking-style pork chops.
 If you're looking for casual and reliably good Chinese dishes, Hop Kee is the place for you.

 Wo Hop is the quintessential Chinatown joint.
 From the wall of framed photos of famous customers to the checkered linoleum floor, the feeling is one of a well-loved, favorite restaurant; and that it is, it has been thriving since it opened in 1938.
-From the kitchen come huge portions of Cantonese dishes like dumplings, duck lo mein, subgum vegetables and many, many more.
-What's even better, they stay open all night, so you can always satisfy your late night cravings.
+From the kitchen come huge portions of Cantonese dishes like dumplings, duck lo mein, subgum vegetables and much more.
+What's even better, they stay open late, so you can always satisfy your late-night cravings.